 Head lice is very common among children.
-Although not an illness or a disease, it spreads easily through head-to-head contact during play, sports, nap time, and when children share things like brushes, combs, hats, and headphones.
+Although not an illness or a disease, head lice spread through head-to-head contact during play, sports, nap time, and when children share things like brushes, combs, hats, and headphones.

-The district does not require or recommend that students be removed from school because of lice or nits.
+The district does not require or recommend that students be removed from school because of lice or nits